Meet K-9 Unit Teammates Nova and Her Handler

 By Ryan Heinz

-This post continues the series, “A Different Breed of Officer,” featuring the St. Louis Fed’s K-9 program and the dogs and handlers who dedicate their lives to keeping employees and visitors safe.
-For security or preference reasons, handlers’ full names may or may not be used in this series.
+This post is part of the series, “A Different Breed of Officer,” featuring the St. Louis Fed’s K-9 program and the dogs and handlers who dedicate their lives to keeping employees and visitors safe.

-Senior Officer Christopher F. has served as a juvenile court deputy in Shelby County, Tenn., and as a field training officer at the St. Louis Fed’s Memphis Branch, where he started in 2021.
+The handler of K-9 Nova has served as a juvenile court deputy and as a field training officer at the St. Louis Fed’s Memphis Branch, where he started in 2021.
 He’s never had a role quite like his current assignment: explosives detection dog handler.

-The job meant Nova, a 1-year-old Belgian Malinois from Bogota, Colombia, became Christopher’ furry partner at work and new home companion.
+The job meant Nova, a 1-year-old Belgian Malinois from Bogota, Colombia, became his furry partner at work and new home companion.
 They’ve been working and living together about six months.

-Nova and Christopher F. kicked off their partnership in Kansas City with about six weeks of intensive training.
-Together, they now screen vehicles, freight and unattended items at the Memphis Branch.
+Nova and her handler kicked off their partnership in Kansas City with about six weeks of intensive training.
+Together, they now screen vehicles, freight and unattended items at the Memphis Branch and make perimeter patrols.
 Nova uses her powerful sense of smell to seek explosives.
-Christopher keeps her trained and on task, which isn’t difficult.
+Her handler keeps her trained and on task, which isn’t difficult.

-“Nova loves being at the Bank,” Christopher says.
+“Nova loves being at the Bank,” the handler says.
 “This is not work to her.
 It’s where she comes to have a good time.”

-Senior Law Enforcement Officer Christopher F. and K-9 Officer Nova started working together in 2023.
-Christopher F. says Nova loves being at work at the Eighth Federal Reserve District’s Memphis Branch.
+Nova's Law Enforcement handler and K-9 Officer Nova started working together in 2023.
+Nova’s handler says she loves being at work at the Eighth Federal Reserve District’s Memphis Branch.

 This is a new role for you.
 What’s been the biggest adjustment?